-The Military, Navy and the Air Force all offer motivating bonuses for signing up, however there is usually a minimum period of time (around three years) for which you must agree to serve.
+The Military, Navy and the Air Force all offer motivating bonuses for signing up, however, there is usually a minimum period of time (around three years) for which you must agree to serve.

 Nursing Careers with Insurance Companies

-Nurses who work with insurance companies are among the best paid office nurses.
+Nurses who work with insurance companies are among the best-paid office nurses.
 Since you get to work an office job or even work from home, in some cases, this could be one of the best nursing careers for introverts.
 In this role, you deal with considerably fewer people than you would in a bedside nursing role.

 Quality Management Nurse Consultant

 In this role, you will coordinate quality, accreditation, regulatory and licensing (AR&L), patient safety, and risk management activities for a medical center.
-You will analyse data and work tirelessly to make systematic policy and process improvements within your department or institution.
+You will analyze data and work tirelessly to make systematic policy and process improvements within your department or institution.

-If required, you will also assist internal attorneys with claims and litigation and you will be involved with billing, insurance and patient case management.
+If required, you will also assist internal attorneys with claims and litigation and you will be involved with billing, insurance, and patient case management.